-- issuing short-term discount notes with maturities that match the reset period of the assets; - issuing floating rate medium-term notes with maturities and reset frequencies that match the assets being funded; - issuing non-maturity matched, floating rate medium-term notes with reset frequencies that match the assets being funded; or
+- issuing short-term fixed rate discount notes with maturities that match the reset period of the assets; - issuing floating rate medium-term notes with maturities and reset frequencies that match the assets being funded;

-• issuing non-maturity matched, fixed rate discount notes or medium-term notes swapped to floating rate to match the interest rate reset dates of the assets.
+- issuing non-maturity matched, floating rate medium-term notes with reset frequencies that match the assets being funded; or - issuing non-maturity matched, fixed rate discount notes or medium-term notes swapped to floating rate to match the interest rate reset dates of the assets.

 To meet certain floating rate funding needs, Farmer Mac frequently issues shorter-term floating-rate medium-term notes or fixed rate medium-term notes paired with a received-fixed interest rate swap because these funding alternatives generally provide a lower cost of funding while generating an effective interest rate match.
-As funding for these floating rate assets matures, Farmer Mac seeks to refinance the debt associated with these assets in a similar fashion to achieve an appropriate interest rate match in the context of Farmer Mac's overall liability issuance and liquidity management strategies.
+As funding for these floating rate assets matures, Farmer Mac seeks to refinance the debt associated with these assets in a similar fashion to achieve an appropriate interest rate risk sensitivity match in the context of Farmer Mac's overall debt issuance and liquidity management strategies.

-However, if the funding cost of Farmer Mac's discount notes or medium-term notes were to increase relative to the benchmark market index to which the assets are being funded during the time between when these floating rate assets were first funded and when Farmer Mac refinanced the associated debt, Farmer Mac would be exposed to a commensurate reduction in its net effective spread on the associated assets.
-Conversely, if the funding cost on Farmer Mac's discount notes or medium-term notes were to decrease relative to the benchmark market index during that time, Farmer Mac would benefit from a commensurate increase in its net effective spread on those assets.
+However, if the funding cost of Farmer Mac's discount notes or medium-term notes increased relative to the benchmark market index of the associated assets during the time between when these floating rate assets were first funded and when Farmer Mac refinanced the associated debt, Farmer Mac would be exposed to a commensurate reduction of net effective spread.
+Conversely, if the funding cost on Farmer Mac's discount notes or medium-term notes decreased relative to the benchmark market index during that time, Farmer Mac would benefit from a commensurate increase to net effective spread.

 Farmer Mac's debt issuance strategy targets balancing liquidity risk and re-funding and repricing risk while maintaining an appropriate liability management profile that is consistent with Farmer Mac's risk tolerance.
-ALCO regularly reviews Farmer Mac's liability issuance strategy to appropriately manage re-funding and repricing risk.
-Farmer Mac regularly adjusts its funding strategies to mitigate the effects of spread variability and seeks to maintain an effective mixture of funding structures in the context of its overall liability management and liquidity management strategies.
+Farmer Mac regularly adjusts its funding strategies to mitigate the effects of interest rate variability and seeks to maintain an effective mixture of funding structures in the context of its overall liability management and liquidity management strategies.

-As of June 30, 2021, Farmer Mac held \$6.1 billion of floating rate assets in its lines of business and its investment portfolio that reset based on floating rate market indices, such as LIBOR or SOFR.
-As of the same date, Farmer Mac also had \$6.3 billion of interest rate swaps outstanding where Farmer Mac pays a fixed rate of interest and receives a floating rate of interest, primarily LIBOR.
+As of September 30, 2021, Farmer Mac held \$5.5 billion of floating rate assets in its lines of business and its investment portfolio that reset based on floating rate market indices, such as LIBOR or SOFR.
+As of the same date, Farmer Mac also had \$6.1 billion of interest rate swaps outstanding where Farmer Mac pays a fixed rate of interest and receives a floating rate of interest, primarily LIBOR.